 Tracy Ganzer Haferling, M.Ed.

-I have dedicated my entire career to working with teenagers and have spent 17 years in the classroom teaching English, including spending nine years at The Archer School for Girls, a highly regarded independent school in Los Angeles that sends its graduates to some of the most selective colleges across the nation.
+I hold an Independent Educational Consultant Certificate from UC Irvine, a master’s degree in education from Pepperdine University, a California Single Subject Professional Clear Teaching Credential in English, and a bachelor’s degree in English literature from CSUN.
+I am a member of the Higher Education Consultant Association (HECA), Western Association of College Admissions Counselors (WACAC) and also regularly seek out professional development opportunities.
+I have dedicated my entire career to working with teenagers and have spent 17 years in the classroom teaching English, including nine years at The Archer School for Girls, a highly regarded independent school in Los Angeles that sends its graduates to some of the most selective colleges across the nation, and seven years at Agoura High School in Las Virgenes Unified School District.
 I truly enjoy working with teenagers and helping them to discover their passions.
 Having worked with over 2,000 students and provided feedback on over 8,000 essays, I have the expertise to guide students in finding their voice in the college essay.
 I stay current with college trends and data and utilize that information to give my clients the best guidance in the college admissions process.
-I have earned an Independent Educational Consultant Certificate from UC Irvine, a master’s degree in education, and a bachelor’s degree in English.
-I am a member of the Higher Education Consultant Association (HECA), Western Association of College Admissions Counselors (WACAC) and also regularly seek out professional development opportunities.

 Why Hire Me?